Blockchain glossary: Every crypto phrase you need to know

 HODL

-A purposeful mispelling of "hold," used to encourage people to hold onto their tokens during a downward price movement.
+A purposeful misspelling of "hold," used to encourage people to hold onto their tokens during a downward price movement.

 If you dabble in cryptocurrencies you'll hear about Layer 1 and Layer 2 solutions.
-Layer 1 is the blockchain architecture itself, whereas Layer 2 refers to architecture built ontop of the blockchain.
+Layer 1 is the blockchain architecture itself, and Layer 2 refers to architecture built on top of the blockchain.

-For instance, take the issue of Ethereum's high gas costs.
-A "ayer 1 solution would be to make the Ethereum blockchain more efficient, such as by adopting Proof-of-Stake protocols.
-An example of a layer 2 solution is Immutible X, an exchange built on top of Ethereum that uses smart contract technology to allow for gas-free, carbon-neutral trading.
+For instance, take the issue of ethereum's high gas costs.
+A layer 1 solution would be to make the ethereum blockchain more efficient, such as by adopting proof-of-stake protocols.
+An example of a layer 2 solution is Immutable X, an exchange built on top of ethereum that uses smart contract technology to allow for gas-free, carbon-neutral trading.

 A liquid market is one with a large number of buyers and sellers, which allows buy or sell orders to be completed almost immediately.
-Cryptocurrency markets are liquid, whereas NFT markets are not.
-Most legitimate cryptocurrencies can be bought or sold at any time, where as NFT traders need to list an item for sale in the hopes that a buyer will manually purchase it.
+Cryptocurrency markets are liquid, and NFT markets are not.
+Most legitimate cryptocurrencies can be bought or sold at any time, whereas NFT traders need to list an item for sale in the hopes that a buyer will manually purchase it.

 A blockchain protocol launching for public use will be put in the mainnet.
 This distinguishes it from a testnet, which is more like a beta launch of a blockchain protocol.

 Many cryptocurrencies aim to provide a utility or serve a purpose.
 Memecoins offer no prospect of utility, and purely exist as speculative assets.
-Dogecoin is the most known , but there are many, many more.
+Dogecoin is the best known, but there are many, many more.

 Mining is the process by which transactions are verified, and blocks are added to a blockchain.
 This typically involves powerful computers solving complex cryptography problems.
 Crucially, this is also how new cryptocurrency is added into circulation.
 In the case of bitcoin, roughly six bitcoins are minted each time a new block is mined.